top of page

 Books

-Jodi Vandenberg-Daves, Modern Motherhood: An American History (Rutgers University Press, 2014) Purchase on Amazon
+Jodi Vandenberg-Daves, Modern Motherhood: An American History (Rutgers University Press, 2014) Purchase at Barnes and Noble

 Vox, "From banning hugs to gentle parenting, how are you supposed to raise kids, anyway?"
 (2023)